 The internal combustion engine is a marvel of engineering.
 It’s ubiquitous because it’s so useful.
 You probably won’t appreciate the lengths they’ve gone to just to limit the noise and vibration that are inherent in the sheer violence at its heart.
 Take your car engine.
-Imagine what it would sound like without oil (and little time it would last..), the sound absorbing linings of your engine bay and the exhaust silencer (modern silencer seem to last longer than they used to – a blown silencer was a common occurrence years back).
-Imagine too how much vibration would be transmitted without engine mountings and panel supports.
-You may have noticed too – especially on older cars and motorcycles, the amplitude of that vibration may get especially large at certain speeds as it seems the whole car/bike seems to join the party.
+Imagine what it would sound like without oil, the sound absorbing linings of your engine bay and the exhaust silencer.
+Imagine how much vibration would be transmitted without engine mountings and panel supports.

 This element is all about that sort of thing.
 I love the fact that noise and vibration are treated together – because that’s how they occur.
 Simplistically, noise is transmitted as vibrations in matter – it’s fundamentally the same thing though we perceive them differently.